Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 kubectl get svc

-If information similar to the following is displayed, the workload's access mode has been configured.
+If information similar to what is shown here is displayed, the workload's access mode has been configured.
 You can use the LoadBalancer Service to access the WordPress workload from the Internet. **.**.**.** specifies the EIP of the load balancer, and 80 indicates the access port.

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE